Djia09/French-Intent-Classification/README.md

 Predicted intent for sent4: ACTIVITES_ENFANTS
 ```

-Dialogflow predicted the label 'VETEMENT_NETTOYAGE' for the 4 of them, while the last one should be ACTIVITES_ENFANTS.
+DialogFlow predicted the label 'VETEMENT_NETTOYAGE' for the 4 of them, while the last one should be ACTIVITES_ENFANTS.

+Indeed, DialogFlow's model drawback is to match the structure of the training sentences.
+In the training sentences, we observe that in the class VETEMENT_NETTOYAGE, several sentences begin with "J'ai besoin de...".
+Hence, each sentence beginning with "J'ai besoin de..." will be classified in VETEMENT_NETTOYAGE category.

+Our model offers to train a model by extracting sentences' semantic, which DialogFlow model lacks.